365 useful words and phrases in te reo Māori

 • Manuhiri – visitor, guest

-• Hui – meeting of any kind, conference or gathering
+• Hui – meeting, conference, gathering

 • Marae – complex that includes meeting house, dining hall, forecourt, etc.